Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Experimental Setup

 \paragraph{Crosscoder Training Datasets} Guided by the principle that a system’s behavior reflects its training distribution \citep{mccoy-etal-2024-embers}, we train each crosscoder on a subset of its model’s original pretraining data subsampled to 400M tokens.
 For Pythia, we sample from the Pile \cite{gao2020pile}; for OLMo, we sample from Dolma \citep{soldaini-etal-2024-dolma}; and for BLOOM, we subsample mC4 \citep{xue-etal-2021-mt5} in proportion to the top ten languages represented in ROOTS \citep{laurencon2023roots}.

-\paragraph{Linguistic Tasks} To chart the acquisition of subject--verb agreement representations in LLMs, we use the BLiMP \citep{warstadt-etal-2020-blimp-benchmark}, MultiBLiMP \citep{jumelet2025multiblimp}, and CLAMS \citep{mueller-etal-2020-cross} benchmarks, which provide different subtasks that vary in grammatical case or difficulty (\eg{}, conjugating regular plural nouns as subject vs.\ irregular for BLiMP).
-We preprocess them by finding examples where the difference between a correct and wrong completion can be determined by a single token for a given prefix.
+\paragraph{Linguistic Tasks} To chart the acquisition of subject--verb agreement representations in LLMs, we use the BLiMP \citep{warstadt-etal-2020-blimp-benchmark}, MultiBLiMP \citep{jumelet2025multiblimp}, and CLAMS \citep{mueller-etal-2020-cross} benchmarks.
+These benchmarks are especially useful for our causal analysis because they are built around controlled minimal pairs, allowing us to compare model behavior on sentence pairs that differ only in the targeted grammatical phenomenon.
+At the same time, they cover a range of agreement-related subtasks that vary in grammatical case, language, and difficulty (\eg{}, BLiMP includes verb agreement cases with regular vs.\ irregular plural noun subjects).
+We preprocess them by finding examples where the difference between a correct and wrong completion is determined by a single token for a given prefix.
 See Appendix~\ref{sec:appendix_dataset} for processing details and examples.